murphye/agent-skills-customer-service/README.md

 # Agent Skills Demo: Customer Service Agent

-A non-trivial customer service agent implemented with , powered by two local [MCP](https://modelcontextprotocol.io/) servers.
-It demonstrates that [Agent Skills](https://agentskills.io) can handle complex, multi-step agentic workflows with real business logic, and that those workflows can be tested with automated, multi-turn conversation tests.
+A non-trivial customer service agent implemented with [Agent Skills](https://agentskills.io), powered by two local [MCP](https://modelcontextprotocol.io/) servers.
+It demonstrates that Agent Skills can handle complex, multi-step agentic workflows with real business logic, and that those workflows can be tested with automated, multi-turn conversation tests.

 The skill is platform-agnostic — it lives in `skills/` and can be consumed by the Claude Code CLI, LangGraph (with Deep Agents), or any agent tool or framework that reads markdown skill definitions and can connect to MCP servers.